MicroEJ/docs/VEEPortingGuide/vgMigrationGuide.rst

 	* In the C project configuration, set the define ``LLUI_GC_SUPPORTED_FORMATS=2`` to enable the BufferedVectorImage support.
 	* Verify the options in ``microvg_configuration.h``.

-* Build the VEE Port, the Freetype library (if case of dedicated project) and the BSP.
+* Build the VEE Port, the Freetype library (in case of a dedicated project), and the BSP.

 ..
    | Copyright 2021-2023, MicroEJ Corp.
 Content in this space is free